Balou9/itemis-cc/README.md

 ### Run Example

-The example is provided in the usage.js file.
+The main function is declared in the [index.js](https://github.com/Balou9/itemis-cc/blob/main/index.js) file.
+To use this function it can be imported like in the following example.
+The example is provided in the [usage.js](https://github.com/Balou9/itemis-cc/blob/main/usage.js) file.
 Simply run ...
 ```
 node usage
 ```
 from the repository directory.

-The main function is declared in the index.js file.
-To use this function it can be imported like in the following example.
-The following example is also declared in the usage.js file.
+The following example is a copy of the [usage.js](https://github.com/Balou9/itemis-cc/blob/main/usage.js) file.
 ```
 const {
   shoppingBasket1,